pingcap/docs-cn/three-data-centers-in-two-cities-deployment.md

     raftstore.raft-max-election-timeout-ticks: 1200
     ```

 - Configure scheduling.
-After the cluster is enabled, use the `tiup ctl pd` tool to modify the scheduling policy.
+After the cluster is enabled, use the `tiup ctl:<cluster-version> pd` tool to modify the scheduling policy.
 Modify the number of TiKV Raft replicas.
 Configure this number as planned.
 In this example, the number of replicas is five.

     ```yaml
     config set max-replicas 5